debiki/talkyard-prod-one/README.md

 ================

 Here you'll learn how to install Talkyard on a single server, for production use:
-Debian 11 or 12 with at least 2 GB RAM.
+Debian 12 with at least 2 GB RAM.

+**Note:** This version, v0, is getting outdated.
+We suggest testing the upcoming v1 (new epoch) instead, to avoid a manual v0-to-v1 upgrade later.

+Check out the v1 Git branch: https://github.com/debiki/talkyard-prod-one/tree/ty-prod-one-v1

+You can post feedback in the forum: https://forum.talkyard.io/-857/release-talkyard-v1

+---

 Docker based installation.
 Automatic upgrades.
 Automatic HTTPS cert (via LetsEncrypt).